Melling444/movie_recommendation_system/README.md

 # movie_recommendation_system
 End-to-End movie recommendation system built on a web-scraped database from rotten tomatoes

-To start the project, simply clone the github repository and, assuming you have docker desktop installed, navigate to the folder "movie_recommendation_project" and run a docker-compose up --build in the command line.
+To start the project, simply clone the github repository and, assuming you have the docker cli installed, navigate to the folder "movie_recommendation_project" and run a docker-compose up --build in the command line.
 Then, navigate to http://localhost:3000/ in the web browser to use the recommender.

 ![image](https://github.com/user-attachments/assets/1d73346a-0e49-4606-8cf7-f2872de8ca0e)